 Life is a collection of moments.
 The moment when you realize if you swing your leg just right you can climb out of your crib to freedom.
 That moment when you are riding your bike and realize that tree is coming up too fast.
 The moment you make eye contact with that special someone and understand that you both love one another.
 Even that time when the exact words your mother used to say to you comes out of your own mouth to your children are the moments that make up our lives.
 But what about those moments that "everything comes down to"?
 The launch of a project; the opening of the curtain, the swing for the victory; these moments define our lives.
 Or do they?
 As "A Work in Progress" sometimes the moment right after the "moment" are the biggest moments of them all.

-This past weekend I enjoyed watching a match between the masters of golf, and my favorite moments were those in between the big strokes.
+I remember the last time I watched a match between the masters of golf, and my favorite moments were those in between the big strokes.
 After many swings these men stared down at a missed opportunity, a less than ideal situation, a failure.
 In these moments I am sure that the "What ifs" tried to join the game.
 "What if I had adjusted my stance?"
 "What if I had followed through a bit more on my swing?"
 "What if I had chosen another club?"
 These "What ifs" and more like them, I am sure, tried to take control over "in between" moments.

 Golf, like many sports, professions, or competitions is a test of wills.
 The "wills" of: "Will I give up?"
 "Will I learn?" and "Will I believe?
 These are powerful questions that contenders for victory face in moments of play.
 But for champions, the answers to the "Will I...?" questions must be predetermined.
 A player is one who answers the "Will I...?" questions in the moment, but a winner is one who answered those questions before the game ever began.